lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 ------------------------------------------------------------------------
 SoD/BG2 - Remove cut scenes that the PC shouldn't be privy to - by Lauriel
 ------------------------------------------------------------------------
-Unless there's a reason for the PC to view a scene, like a scrying pool, scenes about what is happening to other NPCs are skipped.
+Unless there's a reason for the PC to view a scene, like a scrying pool, scenes about what is happening to other NPCs outside of the PC's line-of-sight are skipped.

 ------------------------------------------------------------------------
 SoD/BG2 - Move dreams about Irenicus from SoD to BG2 - by Lauriel